 Our food swaps, FSC Swappers, is a place where home cooks, gardeners, forgers, food preservationists, DIY enthusiasts and bakers come to swap their homemade edible food & drink products and garden bounty.
 Participants come from all over the Capital Region, Hudson Valley and North County to sample items, get inspired, make new friends and of course, swap loot!
 No money, just great food, is exchanged.
-We organize two swaps each month, in Troy (Oakwood Community Center, 313 Tenth Street, Troy, NY) and Schenectady (at First Unitarian Society of Schenectady) OR Saratoga Springs (Common Thread Saratoga, 508 Broadway, Saratoga Springs, NY).
-We began in May 2011.
+As of January 2014, we organize one swap each month in Saratoga Springs at Healthy Living Market & Cafe and four times a year in Troy (Oakwood Community Center, 313 Tenth Street, Troy, NY) or Albany at Honest Weight Food Coop.
+We began our food swaps in April 2011.

 How it works

 Our food swap is a place where you can trade an item you made for another item that someone else made: items are swapped 1-for-1.

 You bring as many or as little items as you’d like to trade; you can bring 1-infinity of one good (X loaves of breads) or X different items (1 jar of blueberry jam, 1 loaf of bread, 1 jar of vanilla extract, 1 tomato transplant, 1 jar of granola.
 2 pints of pickled beets and one jar of mustard, ect ,ect).
 Just remember that items are swapped 1-for-1 (THIS MEANS NO BARTERING.
 Each Swapper sets what “one item” is: 1 pint, 1/2 pint, 1 bag, 1 quart container, 1 cake, 4 muffins, 6 cupcakes or cookies, ect, ect.
 This makes the swap VERY Friendly & FAIR).